uxdxdev/uxdxdev.github.io/content/blog/pure-vs-deterministic/index.md

 ```
 This deterministic function will return `12` for inputs `5` and `7` no matter how many times we invoke it.
 It will also increment `variableX` outside of the functions scope, which is known as a side effect.
 This is a deterministic function, but its not pure because it generates a side effect by updating `variableX`.

-Some other examples of side-effects are:
+Some other examples of side effects are:

 - Modifying variables outside of the functions scope
 - `console.log()`